 Overheads with console and tape sim

 Step 7: Finally, let's use a 'pick and mix' chain on our room mics track - something only possible in the digital domain.
 The order is: mic preamp, tape on repro head, then master buss channel processor.
-First, let's swap out the channel emulation for a different one - the Lindell 6X-500 CM, free with this issue, will work great.
+First, let's swap out the channel emulation for a different one - the Lindell 6X-500 CM will work great.
 Using its transformer design and increasing the input drive (and reducing the output) we're adding subtle harmonic distortion.